-The manual processing of documents spells significant losses for companies in the form of operational costs, storage requirements, lost paperwork, time, and effort.
-Document management systems (DMS) are applications that leverage a strategy called an enterprise document management system (E-DMS) to cut down on these costs.
-They do so by digitizing the storage, retrieval and deletion of vital documents.
+The manual processing of documents spells significant losses for companies regarding operational costs, storage requirements, lost paperwork, time, and effort.
+Document management systems (DMS) are applications that leverage an enterprise document management system (E-DMS) strategy to cut down on these costs.
+They do so by digitizing vital documents’ storage, retrieval, and deletion.

-By implementing a concise plan for document management, businesses stand to employ more efficient workflow processes, enable faster dissemination of information, instil a ‘self-service’ learning culture, and improve transparency in all facets of operations.
+By implementing a concise document management plan, businesses can employ more efficient workflow processes, enable faster dissemination of information, instill a ‘self-service’ learning culture, and improve transparency in all facets of operations.

-At its core, a document management system reduces operational costs associated with the need for physical storage, while also reducing the time and effort required to retrieve data.
+At its core, an enterprise document management system reduces operational costs associated with the need for physical storage while also reducing the time and effort required to retrieve data.

 In fact, according to M-Files’ last published report, – The intelligent information management benchmark report, the challenges of document management aren’t limited to searching for the right documents.
 An inefficient system contributes to workflow challenges while reviewing, approving and signing too.

-Today’s workforce expects organisations to make data available on mobile devices so that they can work on the go, or from an off-site location.
-In fact, 8 in 10 employees say they need to access corporate data on their mobile devices, while 62% employees say that they are unable to find the data they need when they use their mobile devices (see figure 3).
+Today’s workforce expects organizations to make data available on mobile devices so that they can work on the go or from an off-site location.
+In fact, 8 in 10 employees say they need to access corporate data on their mobile devices, while 62% say that they cannot find the data they need when they use their mobile devices (see figure 3).

 Organizations that rely on using physical paper fail to meet these expectations, making it harder for newer generations of the workforce to be at their most productive.

-Organisations handling sensitive customer data naturally prohibit the use of file-sharing apps and personal devices.
-A document management system offers the perfect in-between – it lets leadership rest easy regarding the safety of data, while also allowing employees to access documents virtually.
+Organizations handling sensitive customer data naturally prohibit using file-sharing apps and personal devices.
+A document management system offers the perfect in-between – it lets leadership rest easy regarding data safety while allowing employees to access documents virtually.

 With remote working becoming the norm, organizations must identify an effective means to share crucial documents without opening themselves to the risk of cyber-attacks.
 Most enterprise document management systems use complex security protocols to ensure the safety of your data at all times.

 Whilst identifying the right document management system for your needs, you must first identify the mode of operation that suits you.
-Typically, enterprise DMS have two main operational variants:
+Typically, enterprise DMS has two main operational variants:

-- On-site enterprise DMS: As the name suggests, such enterprise document management systems allow organisations to store data on their campus.
-Organisations must leverage their own servers to use such systems.
+- On-site enterprise DMS: As the name suggests, such enterprise document management systems allow organizations to store data on their campus.
+Organizations must leverage their own servers to use such systems.